square/in-app-payments-flutter-plugin/README.md

 * iOS Base SDK: 11.1 or greater.
 * Deployment target: iOS 11.0 or greater.

 ## In-App Payments SDK requirements and limitations

-* In-App Payments SDK is only available for accounts based in the United States.
-  Authorization requests for accounts based outside the United States return an error.
 * In-App Payments SDK cannot issue refunds.
 Refunds can be issued programmatically using the Transactions API or manually in the [Square Dashboard].
 * In-App Payments SDK is not supported in the Square sandbox.
 See [Testing Mobile Apps] for testing recommendations.

 ## Sample applications
-* **[Quick start flutter app]:** You can learn how the In-App-Payments Flutter plugin is used by [getting started with the example app], a quick-start Flutter app that lets you take a payment after completing 5 simple set up steps.
+* **[Quick start flutter app]:** You can learn how the In-App-Payments Flutter plugin is used by [getting started with the example app], a quick-start Flutter app that lets you take a payment after completing 6 set up steps.
 * **Quick start backend app:** The [In-App Payments Server Quickstart](https://github.com/square/in-app-payments-server-quickstart) takes the nonce created by the flutter app and uses it to create a payment credited to your Square account.
 Use this backend sample to quickly create a complete payment flow.

 ## License